 After two years of that, a failed attempt to start school in London and a growing realization that he needed out of his comfort zone, Phil contacted Ed Neumeister, now teaching at the arts university in Graz, Austria, and arranged to start a master’s degree there.
 He moved to Graz, began learning German, and for all practical purposes, started over from scratch.

 Twelve years later, Yaeger lives in Vienna, a city both comfortable and musically interesting – so long one doesn’t dip too deeply into the legendary Viennese malaise, or the beer.
 He has added to his list of credits: David Murray, Jon Sass, Frank London, Uri Caine and once – briefly – Joe Zawinul.
 He appears on a quite a lot of records: Studio Dan’s Creatures and other stuff, Things and Dekadenz (JazzWerkstatt/Alessa) and Lukas im Dorf’s Very Live!
 (Laub Records), Gut Genug für die City by the 5/8 in Ehr’n, and – believe it or not – a Tom Jones record entitled 24 Hours.
-He has also achieved some little renown as a composer/arranger, a longtime dream of his: works of his appear on the aforementioned Creatures… and the eponymous first release of a band known as Kompost3 (Laub).
-He has also absolved commissions for the JazzWerkstatt Graz and Bern, the Feldkirch Festival, the Lungau Big Band, tubist Jon Sass, the Bürgermusik Götzis, and quite a few others.
+He has also achieved some little renown as a composer/arranger: works of his appear on the aforementioned Studio Dan album Creatures… and the eponymous first release of a band known as Kompost3 (Laub).
+He has also absolved commissions for the JazzWerkstatt Graz and Bern, the Feldkirch Festival, the Lungau Big Band, tubist Jon Sass, \Bürgermusik Götzis, and quite a few others.
 Most notably, he has gradually become the house composer/arranger and occasional bandleader of the Jazzorchester Vorarlberg.
-To date two records containing his music have been recorded by the ensemble: Introducing the Jazzorchester Vorarlberg and The Voice Within – the latter featuring a singer named (somewhat improbably) Fatima Spar.
-He is nominally only the arranger of that album, but, well…let’s just say there’s a lot of him in it.
+To date two records containing his music have been recorded by the ensemble: Introducing the Jazzorchester Vorarlberg and The Voice Within – the latter featuring a singer named Fatima Spar.
+He is nominally the arranger of that album but, ahem, let’s just say there’s a lot of him in it.
 In any case, he is very happy with the music on these two records.
+At long last, he has also released an album under his own name, called Hunter (JazzWerkstatt Records).

-That music, by the way, must be described as “rooted” in jazz, though strong currents of soul, rock and roll, and European art music sometimes threaten to carry it away – then again, jazz has always been nothing if not open to outside influences.
-He writes and plays for God, humanity and the cosmos, and – despite serious misgivings about the current state of the world – basically believes strongly in mankind.
+That music, by the way, must be described as “rooted” in jazz, though strong currents of soul, rock and roll, world music of various flavors and European art music sometimes threaten to carry it away.
+But then again, jazz has always been supremely open to outside influences.